Teyras/MT/text/chapters/330_containers_implementation.md

 Since Docker is one of the most well-known container technologies and all the continuous integration services we surveyed support it in some way, we will use it in our implementation.
-However, the ideas we present here should be trivially transferrable to any container platform based on the OCI[@OCI] (the Open Containers Initiative) specification.
+However, the ideas we present here should be trivially transferable to any container platform based on the OCI[@OCI] (the Open Containers Initiative) specification.

 ### Docker Overview